-Smith Hall is a two-story, brick-veneer building constructed in 1947, which contains a visitor's quarters and maintenance supply rooms.
+Smith Hall is a two-story, brick-veneer building constructed in 1947, which contains central store and printing.

 Hayden Hall constructed in 1987, is a two-story structure made up of one main lobby, spacious courtyards, and 100 rooms which will house 200 men.
 Each room opens into a courtyard area.